fmousinho/LaxAI/services/service_cr_tracking_proxy/IAM_PERMISSIONS.md

-# IAM Permissions for Cloud Function Training Proxy
+# IAM Permissions for Cloud Function Tracking Proxy

-The Cloud Function uses the `googlebatch` service account and requires the following permissions to execute training jobs and handle cancellation:
+The Cloud Function uses the service account and requires the following permissions to execute tracking jobs and handle cancellation:

 ## Required Permissions